 Based on “Guidelines for Financial Disclosure Related to Climate Risks in the Insurance Industry”, “Risk Management Best Practice for the Insurance Industry”, “Three-Line Defense Best Practice for Internal Control in the Insurance”, and the Company’s “Risk Management Policy”, we formulated “Regulations Governing the Management of Climate Change Risks” to establish risk management and opportunity mechanism for climate change.
 Besides, we adopted the framework of Recommendations of the Task Force on Climate-related Financial Disclosures published by TCFD to disclose climate-related information in the four key dimensions- governance, strategy, risk management, and indicators & goals.

-The Company established framework for climate governance and conducted systematic division of responsibilities through the Board of Directors, Risk Management Committee, and relevant responsible departments and offices for three-line defense to ensure the implementation of risk management for climate change.
 The Board of Directors is the highest decision-making unit for the climate risk management system, in charge of supervising and managing corporate-related climate risks, identifying climate-related opportunities, and approving climate risk management methods.
-Under the direct management of the Board of Directors, “Risk Management Committee” is the highest management level for risk management.
+Under the direct management of the Board of Directors, "Risk Management Committee" is the highest management level for risk management.
 A meeting will be held every quarter.
 Other than evaluating the implementation status of the risk management system and reporting matters related to risk management, the Committee is also responsible for formulating the climate risk management policy, evaluating the implementation status of climate risk management, and reporting to the Board of Directors.
-Risk Management Department and the Executive Office are responsible for coordinating practical matters related to the implementation, including monitoring, measuring, and evaluating daily climate risks.
-They guide departments related to investment activities and operating activities to implement business of climate risk management and report the management outcome regularly to the Risk Management Committee.

-Risk Management Department is in charge of formulating matters related to risk management for climate change.
-Climate risks will be incorporated into the risk management policy, and “Methods Governing Risk Management Related to Climate Change” was formulated as the process for the first line of defense to implement climate risk management.
-Besides, the Executive Office shall ensure the implementation results are consistent to the ESG goals.
-Relevant departments and offices are guided to conduct risk management related to climate change, and the management outcome shall be reported to the Risk Management Committee regularly.
+Risk Management Department is in charge of executing the risk management on matters related to climate change as well as incorporating climate-related risk into the risk management policy and formulating "Methods Governing Risk Management Related to Climate Change" for the first line of defense to implement climate risk management, such as identifying impacts of climate risks and opportunities on the scope of business with the support of quantified scenario analysis.
+Besides, the Director's Office shall ensure the implementation results are consistent with the company's goals and ESG goals in order to guide relevant departments and offices to conduct risk management related to climate change .
+Risk Management Department shall submit the management results to the Risk Management Committee every year.

-Our climate mission is supporting Taiwan and the world to achieve the goal of net zero by 2050.
-The first line of defense is in charge of implementing risk management process of climate change to identify financial impacts in business, product, investment, and lending caused by climate risks and opportunities before formulating climate-related strategies according to evaluation results and climate mission.
+process of climate change to identify financial impacts in business, product, investment, and lending caused by climate risks and opportunities before formulating climaterelated strategies according to evaluation results and climate mission.
 The content is as follows:

 "Risk Management Policy" covers various sources of risks, including asset risks (market risk, credit risk, liquidity risk), insurance risks, asset-liability match risks, capital adequacy risks, operational risks, strategic risks, and reputation risks.
 Climate change risks are now included in the scope of control for each department and office to follow the principles of risk management as well as the loop process of identification, evaluation, management, and control to actively manage potential negative impacts caused to the Company.